Americans may love football, but did you know its origins are in medieval England?

 The game eventually made its way to New England through English settlers, Moore explains.
 But that version was pretty unrecognizable from what we know as the game today.

-It wasn't until the Football Association and the Rugby Football Union were founded in 1863 and 1871, respectively, in England that rules were finally developed for that country's versions of the games – finally formalizing a distinction between the two.
-Where football (or what Americans call soccer) involves kicking a round ball and rugby involves players that are handling an oval ball.
+It wasn't until the Football Association and the Rugby Football Union were founded in 1863 and 1871, respectively, in England that rules were finally developed for that country's versions of the games, finally formalizing a distinction between the two.
+Football (or what Americans call soccer) involves kicking a round ball, and rugby involves players handling an oval ball.

-Here's some extra etymology for you: "Soccer is derived from the word 'association.'
-It comes later on in the late 1800s, where that becomes part of our lexicon here in America.
-But still there in England, they would call it football because you're playing with your feet," Moore explains.
+Here's some extra etymology for you: "Soccer is derived from the word "association."
+It comes later on in the late 1800s, when that becomes part of our lexicon here in America.
+But still, there in England, they would call it football because you're playing with your feet," Moore explains.

 It's around that time that some version of American football was beginning to be played at colleges and universities in the U.S. – with each school having its own take on the game, Moore says.